Car security: top tips

 When you buy a car, it’s important to check if it’s fitted with an alarm and immobiliser.
 While the former will alert you and passers-by to a break-in, an immobiliser should ensure that your car can only be started with the keys it was supplied with.

 If an alarm and immobiliser are fitted, you’ll want to ensure the system has been awarded the ‘Thatcham Quality Assurance’ mark, as these devices not only offer good protection, they’re recognised by the Association of British Insurers (ABI).
-Thatcham is a UK body that benchmarks security and safety systems and assigns one of the seven categories listed on its website to devices that pass its rigorous testing.
+Thatcham is a UK body that benchmarks security and safety systems and assigns one of the seven categories listed on its website to devices that pass its rigorous tests.